roberthowton/academic-kickstart/content/course-hylomorphism/_index.md

 <!-- - Class participation will be evaluated on the basis of the student's answer to periodic **reading response questions**, which will be distributed in advance and must be turned in prior to the start of the meeting in which the relevant reading is to be discussed.
 (Students may opt out of reading responses with no penalty a maximum of _three_ times; students who do not opt out of three reading responses may use these to replace lower-scoring responses; with the exception of University excused absences, which must be supported by official documentation, students must complete all other reading responses and attend all other class meetings.) -->

-- Finally, students will give at least two 10--15 minute **in-class presentations**.
+- Finally, undergraduate students will make one, and graduate students two, 10--15 minute **in-class presentations**.
 Students due to present in a given week will also be required to post three reading questions to the course chat no later than the Tuesday of that week.

 ## Evaluation